wogud220/algorithm/README.md

 Find the second minimum spanning tree.
 Argue if you can use the same method to find the 3rd minimum spanning tree.

+# (Informal) Session 5.
+11.14.17'
+## Problem 1)
+Given a directed graph with N nodes and E edges where there is no negative sum cycle, you want to find the shortest path from node S to node T. To make the problem interesting, consider a set of one way flights F that connect you from node s_i to node e_i for each flight i and you can ride at most one flight.
+Find the shortest path from node S to node T that may include at most one such flight.
+Note that the number of N, E <= 10^6.
+You want to design an algorithm that runs under 1s and a modern machine can process about O(10^8) operations in 1s.

+## Problem 2)
+Given a directed graph with N nodes and E edges, you have a robot that starts at some node S. The robot has one pre-programed rule, which dictates it to always take a certain directed edge e_i (other than some other directed edges) when it is at some node n_i.
+Additionally, some nodes count for destinations where the robot may stop.
+This robot unfortunately is buggy and can make upto 1 mistake of violating the rule.
+Find the number of distinct destinations the robot may end up at.

+## Problem 3)
+Read first https://docs.google.com/a/rice.edu/document/d/1VFKJwOLE52h-JtyCZ-PySMymGe_5mxX2nGBM0nFsgKE/edit?usp=sharing and design a binary search algorithm that takes as input an sorted array A and x and outputs the smallest idx s.t.
+A[idx] <= x.
+Notice that this is different from the standard definition of binary search which finds the smallest idx s.t.
+A[idx] >= x.
+Argue why your algorithm is correct.